 16 | Sturdy paper boxes

-Not only can they look stylish in a home office or command centre, paper boxes are a great way to hide away any loose papers that you don't need access to regularly.
-In our household, we use these Ikea boxes as memory boxes for each family member, and to hold photos and cards.
+Not only can they look stylish in a home office or command centre, paper boxes are a great way to hide away any loose papers that you don't need to access regularly.
+In our household, we use Ikea paper boxes as memory boxes for each family member, and to hold photos and cards.

 17 | Wallet divider

-If you're a coupon-collector, or like to follow an envelope system for budgeting, a wallet divider is a must.
+If you're a coupon-collector, or like to follow an envelope system for budgeting, a wallet divider is a great tool!
 With clear categorized labels, and the ability to easily slot inside your wallet or purse, it's a simple system for corralling all the loose papers or receipts.

-UPDATE: My new program 'Making Your Paper Work' has just been released, and is open for enrollment for a limited time only.
-This program is designed to help you sort through that pesky paperwork once and for all!
+UPDATE: My new program 'Making Your Paper Work' is designed to help you sort through that pesky paperwork once and for all!

 I’ll walk you through the steps for creating great paperwork systems for your household and your family so you can feel more in control of the paperwork, rather than letting it control you.